Award Nomination Guidelines

 , demonstrated attributes of CIT leadership and initiated efforts to increase teamwork with mental health and medical staff within corrections and doing follow-up services (extra attention supporting human contact as a life quality engagement) with inmates for additional support.
 Their work highlights their outstanding dedication to the CIT program, CIT Services and advancing its success within Corrections.

 People with mental illness lived experiences: This is a person who lives with mental illness or co-occurring substance use disorders who is actively involved with CIT as a community program – from promoting, planning, participating in the training, assisting with implementation or with ongoing sustainability efforts.
 A person who incorporates his/her knowledge and familiarity with systems and care issues; engages opportunities (as peer and/or friend) to assist others and always introduces CIT in conversations with others as a theme or calling of hope.

-Advocate: This can be a family member or other community advocate who demonstrates active involvement with their CIT program, who may have been instrumental in getting CIT started and/or promoting CIT as an engaging program that elevates the identity and ownership of CIT as a Community Program.
-Always speaks boldly of issues specific to mental illness stigma (prejudice) and advocates for access to high quality care services for people who live, struggle and cope with mental illness.
+Advocate: This can be a family member or other community advocate who demonstrates exemplary active involvement with their CIT program.
+They must have been instrumental in getting CIT started and/or promoting CIT as an engaging program that elevates the identity and ownership of CIT as a Community Program.
+This person always speaks boldly of issues specific to mental illness stigma (prejudice) and advocates for access to high quality care services for people who live, struggle and cope with mental illness.

-PLEASE NOTE: Award winners will be responsible for their own travel expenses
+PLEASE NOTE: Award winners will receive a complimentary conference registration however, they will be responsible for their own travel expenses

 To nominate someone: CLICK HERE